petsc/petsc/doc/developers/integration.rst

 -  ``workflow::Review`` The user would like their branch reviewed.
 -  ``workflow::Ready-For-Merge`` The MR has passed all tests, passed the review, has no outstanding threads, and has a :any:`clean commit history <sec_clean_commit_history>`.

-For MRs within the PETSc repository, the submitter of the MR is responsible for changing the ``workflow`` label  appropriately during the MR process.
+The submitter/assignee of the MR is responsible for changing the ``workflow`` label  appropriately during the MR process.
-For MRs from forks, the assignee is responsible.

 Some MRs may begin with either of the following ``workflow`` states.